JohnSnowLabs/spark-nlp/docs/en/alab/install.md

 Annotation Lab expects ports 443 and 80 to be open by default.

 ## Server requirements
-The minimal required configuration is 32GB RAM, 8 Core CPU, 512 SSD.
+The minimal required configuration is *32GB RAM, 8 Core CPU, 512 SSD*.
-The ideal configuration in case model training and preannotations are required on a large number of tasks is 64 GiB, 16 Core CPU, 2TB HDD, 512 SSD.
+The ideal configuration in case model training and preannotations are required on a large number of tasks is *64 GiB, 16 Core CPU, 2TB HDD, 512 SSD*.

 ## Web browser support
 Annotation Lab is tested with the latest version of Google Chrome and is expected to work in the latest versions of:
 •   Google Chrome
 •   Apple Safari
 •   Mozilla Firefox
-If using other web browsers or older versions of supported web browsers, unexpected behavior could occur.

 ## Install via script